Rhodnius nasutus: Identification

 This figure shows the coloration and pattern schemes of Rhodnius species.

 R. nasutus species are known for their chromatic pattern and range from red to chestnut-colored.
 These color differences have been hypothesized in many studies to correlate with the species of palm that the insect inhabits.
 Connection to the coloration of R. nasutus and the colors found on the stems and frond bases of the inhabited palm tree suggests a way of camouflage.

 Systematics

-It is important to note that the Rhodnius species are especially hard to decipher from one another as they are morphologically similar, thus taxonomy has been controversial regarding their independence.
+The Rhodnius species are especially hard to decipher from one another as they are morphologically similar, thus taxonomy has been controversial regarding their independence.
 Accurately identifying R. nasutus from other species with common features plays an important role in reducing human contact with these vectors.
 Random amplification of polymorphic DNA (RAPD) can identify taxonomic relationships on a molecular level providing valid phylogenetic evidence on speciation.
 The continuation of this practice is essential for following disease transmission dynamics.